The Equivariance Criterion in a Linear Model for Fixed-X Cases: Future Work and Discussion

 \section{Future Work and Discussion}

+{\arabic{section}} This paper has served as an initial effort to explore the usage of equivariance criterion in the field of machine learning, where we are interested at which method yields the optimal solution and what properties the optimal solution carries, especially in the context of equivariance criterion.
+We start from the linear model, the simplest and foundational method in machine learning.

+In this paper, we have established that MRE estimators for the coefficient vector and the condensed covariance matrix is the least square and the vector of the sample variance within each population, respectively.
+In addition, we have demonstrated that in our setting \ref{NormalModel}, the least square estimator is essentially the vector of the sample mean within each population.
+Such a finding has further solidified their optimality from the perspective of multivariate normal distribution theory.

-{\arabic{section}} The linear model with a full rank design matrix can be of different forms across literature via the number of populations.
-The commonly used one is of a single population, whose characteristic is to assume a common distribution for the noises.
+The linear model with a full rank design matrix can be of different forms across literature via the number of populations.
+The commonly used one is of a single population, whose characteristic is to assume a common distribution for all the noises.
 Naturally, in this setup, one would use a single univariate location-scale transformation to apply equivariance criterion.
-In our paper, we relax such an assumption and allow $p$ populations to accommodate the usage of a larger transformation group, which is consisted of multivariate location-scale transformations.
+In this paper, we relax such an assumption and allow $p$ populations to accommodate the usage of a larger transformation group, which is consisted of multivariate location-scale transformations.
 From the perspective of experimental design, such a relaxation is quite intuitive: the design matrix is chosen carefully before sampling and in a sense, those sampling points are independent and each rank consist of a population.
-Meanwhile one can argue that $p$ populations should be the maximum number allowed in a linear model.
-If the model contains more than $p$ populations, then the linear model may not be able to fully capture the functional relationship between the response and covariates and one may consider introducing extra variables to match the number of populations and/or using non-linear techniques, which is out of scope of this article.
+Meanwhile one can argue that $p$ populations should be the maximum number allowed in a linear model with fixed-$X$.
+Even though our results can be extended to the cases where $X$ and $\Sigma$ can be of a more general form, e.g. Theorem \ref{MRECoeff2}, it is against the logical requirement of equivariance criterion for the linear model with a fixed-$X$, where a maximum $p$ populations can be allowed.